ResilienceWeb/resilience-web/README.md

 * Once you clone the repo locally, run `npm install` from the command line in the root directory of this project
 * Run `npm run dev` and the app will open in your default browser at http://localhost:3000

+## Deploying updates
+* The graph is hosted at Vercel, which is linked to this repository
+* Any changes to the data or the code will trigger a rebuild on Vercel, which then deployes the updates automatically

 ## Technical details
 * Using NextJS, a React framework - https://nextjs.org/
 * Dependencies of this project are listed in package.json, and I will update them at a regular interval